It all started with at a Public Meeting in March 1989…….

-The Club joined in a partnership with the Peel Social Bowling Club in 2014, who in addition to having their own members bowling, cater for people with various disabilities.
-Our fourth green of 5 rinks was installed in 2014, primarily for the use of Peel Social bowlers.
+A major upgrade to the Club was opened on 5th April 2014.
+The Club joined in a partnership with the Peel Social Bowling Club at the same time.
+Peel Bowling, who in addition to having their own members bowling, cater for people with various disabilities.
+Our fourth green of 5 rinks was installed in 2014.

-We’ve come a long way since 1989 and now enjoy the company of ALMOST 700 members from our vibrant local community.
+We’ve come a long way since 1989 and now enjoy the company of around 700 members from our vibrant local community.
 International and interstate visitors are commonplace.

 “AGAINST THE OVERWHELMING ODDS” is available for Members who are interested in the early Club history from 1989 to 1996.

 Conveniently located, just 2kms south of central Mandurah City our club is nestled between the picturesque estuary of the Peel Inlet and Indian Ocean.

 Halls Head’s first Management Committee.
 Say hello to that young bloke on the bottom right.
 Bob Williams is the only one still with us.

 Laying the first greens.
 Volunteers mixing cement by hand.